 Lucas was contradicted in late August by the interrogation report of 5.(F)/123’s Ltn.
 Walter Warthol:

 In February and March 5.(F)/123 carried out photographic reconnaissances of the harbours at Portsmouth, Southampton and Poole and also over the Isle of Wight.
 Photographs were taken with 30% overlap from heights of about 12,000 metres, and were extremely clear.
 On all these flights GM 1 was used.

-My original view was that Warthol had been been setting these dates too early or why would the Germans have been comparing their April 1944 results to ones from August and September 1943 (see below)?
+Evidently, Warthol set these dates too early or why would the Germans have been comparing their April 1944 results to ones from August and September 1943 (see below)?
 What is more Warthol’s Staffel normally operated further east, 4.(F)/123 covering the targets in question.
-However, the Kriegsmarine (see above) wasassessing the results of such sorties in February.
+However, the Kriegsmarine (see above) was assessing the results of such sorties in February.

 The Ju 188s of 3.(F)/122 meanwhile were watching the North Sea off Holland but had:

 … not approached the East Coast since last Autumn; [they] might for some special reason be drawn on to approach on an isolated occasion the coast of East Anglia again, but could not operate regularly in this area because of fighter defence.

 Considering all this inactivity, Bletchley Park thought it significant that on 2 April, 5.(F)/123 had only three pilots ready for operations and seven detached.
 It was thought possible that the latter were attending a training course.
 By the 13th, six men were ready and five not but no detachments were reported.
 The dispatches of the Japanese Naval Attaché in Berlin were being intercepted and read by the Allies and on 13 April, before the German photographic effort had got under way, he reported: